Clare Egan is an award-winning writer. Her weekly newsletter is read by 1000+ readers in 50 countries.

-In 2023, I founded Life after Trauma (FKA Beyond Survival), an early-stage social enterprise which aims to help survivors of sexual violence feel less alone.
-In 2024, Life after Trauma was selected for Social Entrepreneurs Ireland Ideas Academy and the Rethink Start Your Own Social Enterprise Course.
-I have also worked with the Dublin Rape Crisis Centre both as a phone counsellor on the helpline and accompanying people to the Sexual Assault Treatment Unit.
+In 2023, Clare founded Life after Trauma, an early-stage social enterprise which aims to help survivors of sexual violence feel less alone.
+She was selected for the Social Entrepreneurs Ireland Ideas Academy, and successfully pitched a panel of investors to secure seed funding.
+She volunteered with the Dublin Rape Crisis Centre both as a phone counsellor on the helpline and accompanying people to the Sexual Assault Treatment Unit.

 Life after Trauma